AmanGupta1703/Fylo-Dark-Theme-Landing-Page/README.md

-# Huddle-landing-page-with-a-single-introductory-section
+# Fylo-dark-theme-landing-page-master
 ------
-# Frontend Mentor - Huddle landing page with single introductory section solution
+# Frontend Mentor - Fylo dark theme landing page section solution

 This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.